pureinsights/discovery-cli/discovery/README.md

 - Url: The URL of Discovery's QueryFlow component.
 The URL should contain the URL up to the version.
 For example, `http://localhost:8088/v2`.
 - ApiKey: The API key needed to authenticate to QueryFlow.

+To create a QueryFlow client, the `NewQueryFlow(URL, API Key)` is used.
 The QueryFlow client can create subclients with useful functions.
 These are the following:

 ### QueryFlowProcessorsClient